Free Kitchen Hacks eBook

 adding milk to make moist blueberry chocolate chip muffin batter

-Fold in the Chocolate Chips
+Fold in the Blueberries and Chocolate Chips

 Do your best not to overmix.
 Just gently move the batter around until you are confident that the blueberries and chocolate chips are evenly dispersed.